 A water or coolant pump is used to circulate the engine coolant throughout the system to help keep the engine cool while in operation.
 This pump can be driven by the engine's serpentine belt, timing belt, or timing chain.
 On hybrid cars and SUV's this pump can be driven by an electric motor inside of the pump itself.
 These pump's can fail due to age and leak or make a squeaking or grumbling sound in which case the water pump must be replaced.

-A radiator is used to remove heat from the engine coolant and transfer it to the outside atmosphere via the cooling fins of the radiator.
-When air is forced through these fins either with the assistance of the cooling fan or the vehicles forward motion it lowers the temperature of the coolant which is then transferred back into the engine.
+A radiator is used to remove heat from the engine coolant and transfer it to the outside atmosphere via the radiator cooling fins.
+When air is forced through these fins, either with the assistance of the cooling fan or the vehicles forward motion it lowers the temperature of the coolant which is then transferred back into the engine.
 In the example below the radiator fins are blocked with dirt and debris which will cause the engine to run hot.
 If a leak appears in the upper or lower plastic tank or the aluminum core the radiator must be replaced.

 A radiator cap is designed to hold pressure on the cooling system which will increase the boiling point of the engine coolant.
 This spring loaded cap has an upper and lower seal and can be located on either the coolant reservoir or the radiator tank.